antokara/react-recaptcha-x/README.md

 | tabindex | number                                   | 0             | Optional.
 The tabindex of the widget                                                                                                                                                                                                                                                         |

 ### ReCaptchaV3 _(invisible with score, component)_

+It can be used to handle the reCAPTCHA v3 invisible (score) Component.
+It must be a child of the ReCaptchaProvider (direct or indirect, at any level).
+It requires a siteKeyV3 to be defined in the ReCaptchaProvider.

+The use of this component is not required but can be combined with the v2 reCAPTCHA Component (ie. first try v3 and if that fails, show v2 in case of a false positive as a bot).

 #### ReCaptchaV3 Props